Find Affordable College Courses

 $4,704 Average Tuition & Fees

-Amarillo College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #6 on the list.
-Located in the midsize city of Amarillo, Amarillo College is a public college with a medium-sized student population.
+Amarillo College landed the #6 spot in the 2023 rankings for the best value nursing programs.
+Located in the medium-sized city of Amarillo, Amarillo College is a public school with a medium-sized student population.

 Amarillo College undergraduate students pay an average of $4,704 in tuition and fees each year.
 After completing their degree, nursing graduates from Amarillo College carry an average student debtload of $21,240.